-- Price

 - Square footage

-- Home condition and possible need for repairs
+Home condition and possible need for repairs

-- Access to public transportation
+Access to public transportation

-- Number of bedrooms
+Number of bedrooms

-- Backyard/swimming pool
+Backyard/swimming pool

-- Local entertainment options
+Local entertainment options

-- Local school district ranking
+Local school district ranking

-- Property value trends
+Property value trends

-- Property/real estate taxes
+Property/real estate taxes

-Rank your priorities from highest to lowest based on importance and show this list to your real estate agent.
-This will give your agent a better idea of specific homes that fit your criteria.
+Rank your priorities from highest to lowest based on importance and share this list with us.
+This will give us a better idea of specific homes that fit your criteria.
 You may need to spend some time searching for the perfect home, so do not get discouraged if your hunt takes longer than expected.